-Accounting principles generally accepted in the United States of America require that the Management's Discussion and Analysis on pages 4 through 10, Schedule of Revenues, Expenditures, and Changes in Fund Balance - Governmental Funds Budget and Actual on page 56, and schedules of Proportionate Share of Net Pension Liability, Contributions - Retirement Plan, Proportionate Share of the Collective Net OPEB Liability on pages 57 - 59 and the related Notes to Required Supplemental Information on page 60 - 61 (together "required supplementary information") are presented to supplement the basic financial statements.
-Such information, although not part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+Accounting principles generally accepted in the United States of America require that the Management's Discussion and Analysis on pages 5 through 11, Schedule of Revenues, Expenditures, and Changes in Fund Balance - Governmental Funds Budget and Actual on page 57, and schedules of Proportionate Share of Net Pension Liability, Contributions - Retirement Plan, Proportionate Share of the Collective Net OPEB Liability on pages 58 - 60 and the related Notes to Required Supplemental Information on page 61 - 62 (together "required supplementary information") are presented to supplement the basic financial statements.
+Such information is the responsibility of management and, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-Other Information
+Supplementary Information

 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Authority's basic financial statements.
 The Schedule of Compensation, Benefits, and Other Payments to Agency Head and the Annual Fiscal Report to the Office of the Governor, as required by the State of Louisiana, Division of Administration, Office of Statewide Reporting and Accounting Policy, are presented for purposes of additional analysis and are not a required part of the basic financial statements.
 The Schedule of Expenditures of Federal Awards is presented for purposes of additional analysis as required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, and is also not a required part of the basic financial statements.
+The Schedule of Compensation, Benefits, and Other Payments to Agency Head, the Schedule of Expenditures of Federal Awards, and the Annual Fiscal Report to the Office of the Governor are the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the information is fairly stated, in all material respects, in relation to the basic financial statements as a whole.

-To the Board of Commissioners Southeast Louisiana Flood Protection Authority - East and Lakefront Management Authority Board November 3, 2021
+To the Board of Commissioners Southeast Louisiana Flood Protection Authority - East and Lakefront Management Authority Board October 19, 2022